jquant/jai-sdk/docs/source/2-using_jai/remove_data.rst

     >>> j.delete_ids(name='your_collection_name', ids=[1, 2, 3, 4, 5])

-See the :ref:`package reference <source/reference/jai:jai module>` for more information.
+See the :ref:`package reference <source/reference/jai:JAI Python Class>` for more information.